Moving House in Australia: A Complete Timeline and Checklist product guide

 - Read and record all utility meters at the old property before vacating

-- Direct the team using your pre-prepared floor plan — deciding where furniture goes before it's carried in saves significant time and labour costs
+- Direct the team using your pre-prepared floor plan — deciding where furniture goes before it's carried in saves significant time and keeps things moving smoothly

 - Check all items against your inventory as they are unloaded